-3.3.2.1 Overview
+4.5.1 Overview

 The Affected Human Environment of the multispecies fishery was described in detail in section 9.4 of Amendment 13.
-That discussion described the Northeast Multispecies fishery from FY 1994 (the year of implementation of Amendment 5) through 2001in accordance with available data.
-The information provided in that discussion is useful for understanding the response of the fishery to past management actions and to corroborate forecasts about the fishery's response to the management actions incorporated into Amendment 13.
-That discussion also speaks to compliance with M-S Act requirements.
-The Act requires the investigation of proposed actions that may bear upon the importance of fishery resources to fishing communities in order to provide for the sustained participation of those communities and, (consistent with the conservation requirements of the M-S Act) to the extent practicable, minimize adverse economic impacts on those communities.
-Section 9.4 of Amendment 13 also helps fulfill the NEPA requirement to consider the interactions of the natural and human environments and the impacts on both systems from any changes resulting from new, revised or abandoned governmental actions or policies.
+That discussion described the Northeast Multispecies fishery from FY 1994 (the year of implementation of Amendment 5) through 2001 since, for the most part, data was only available to describe the fishery through FY 2001.
+The information provided in that discussion is useful for understanding the response of the fishery to past management actions and in predicting how the fishery may respond to the management actions implemented by Amendment 13.
+That discussion also helps meet the M-S Act requirement to take into account the importance of fishery resources to fishing communities in order to provide for the sustained participation of those communities, and, consistent with the conservation requirements of the M-S Act, to the extent practicable, minimize the adverse economic impacts on such communities.
+Section 9.4 of Amendment 13 also helps fill a NEPA requirement to consider the interactions of the natural and human environments and the impacts on both systems of any changes due to governmental actions or policies.

 Similarly, the Affected Human Environment of the monkfish fishery was detailed in Section 5.3 of the FSEIS for Amendment 2 to the Monkfish FMP, and has been updated through fishing year 2003 in the annual Stock Assessment and Fishery Evaluation (SAFE) Report.
 The Council is preparing a 2004 SAFE Report concurrent with the annual adjustment procedure for the 2006 fishing year.
-Approximately 75% of the monkfish limited access permit holders also hold multispecies limited access permits.
-Since Framework 3 only directly affects vessels with both monkfish and multispecies limited access permits, the Affected Human Environment discussion below applies to the vessels and communities affected by Framework 3.
-A separate discussion is provided to highlight the vessels' and community dependence on the monkfish fishery for the subset of affected monkfish vessels.
+Since about 75% of the monkfish limited access permit holders also hold multispecies limited access permits, and since Framework 3 only directly affects vessels with both monkfish and multispecies limited access permits the Affected Human Environment discussion below, applies to the vessels and communities affected by Framework 3.
+A separate discussion is provided, however, to highlight the vessels' and community dependence on the monkfish fishery for the subset of affected monkfish vessels.